Plan your visit to Fortaleza, Brazil: find out what to do, where are the best beaches, hotels, where to eat and several travel tips!

 If your choice is to travel from São Paulo to Fortaleza, you should know that this journey will take around 3 or 4 days, depending on how much you can handle driving each day, after all, there are 3.000 km to be covered.
 A direct trip, without breaks, is estimated between 40 and 43 hours.

 You can choose between two different routes.
 You can go around the state of Minas Gerais, passing through Brasília, and crossing the states of Bahia and Piauí until you reach Ceará through BR-020, in this way the amount of money that you will spend with tolls is estimated at R$ 130.
 Another possible route is to cross the state of Minas Gerais, then Bahia and Piauí through BR-116, in this option the cost with toll will be around R$ 50.
 It is important to remember that if you choose to go by car you will have to consider the cost of gas and hotels.

 Getting around Fortaleza

-To get around Fortaleza, you can choose between renting a car, taking a public transportation (bus), Uber, taxi or taking day trips with a travel agency.
-However, in order to define which alternative is best for you, you first need to define your trip itinerary.
+To get around Fortaleza, you can choose between renting a car, taking public transportation (bus), Uber, a taxi or taking day trips with a travel agency.
+However, to define which alternative is best for you, you first need to define your trip itinerary.

-If you like autonomy and intend to go around Fortaleza on your own, renting a car can be a good option (find car rental options in Fortaleza here), but is important to know that Fortaleza is a big city, with traffic and you will have to worry about parking.
+If you like autonomy and intend to go around Fortaleza on your own, renting a car can be a good option (find car rental options in Fortaleza here) but it is important to know that Fortaleza is a big city, with traffic and you will have to worry about parking.